dylibso/wasmstore/client/js/README.md

 # wasmstore

-A Javascript client for `wasmstore`
+A Javascript client for [wasmstore](https://github.com/dylibso/wasmstore) with support for Node and Browser